by Paul Wheaton

 What Tactics Do Successful Estimators Use to Win Large Electrical Construction Jobs?

 Winning large electrical construction projects requires not only a skilled workforce but also mastering estimating tactics.
+The tactics that define effective electrical construction estimating go beyond calculating quantities — they involve strategic decisions that directly influence your chances of winning.

 Here’s what tactics successful electrical estimators use to secure large construction jobs: